-In The Hague that same day, H. N. Boon, the chief of political affairs for the Netherlands foreign ministry, delivered a similar message to the American embassy: The Dutch delegation in Java was "not authorized [to] consider suggestions from [the] GOC" at this time.
+In The Hague that same day, H. N. Boon, chief of political affairs for the Netherlands foreign ministry, delivered a similar message to the American embassy: The Dutch delegation in Java was "not authorized [to] consider suggestions from [the] GOC" at this time.
 The Republic was "becoming increasingly difficult," said Boon, and a proposal by the committee risked "jeopardizing" unnamed negotiating achievements.
 Like van Mook, Boon mentioned domestic politics as an inhibiting factor on any major new initiatives in Indonesia.
-The Netherlands government would not likely take military action nor address the constitutional requirements required for the transfer of sovereignty before the elections and the formation of a new cabinet.13 van Mook discussions.
-When questioned by his GOC colleagues, Herremans disagreed "with practically every fundamental principle" in the proposal, wrote du Bois.
-"After protracted discussions," Critchley reported to External Affairs, "it became evident that there was no possibility of reaching agreement, and Dubois and I announced our intention of submitting the plan to the parties in the form of a working paper of our two delegations."14
+The Netherlands government would not likely take military action nor address the constitutional requirements required for the transfer of sovereignty before the elections and the formation of a new cabinet.

 On June 9, the GOC formally considered the du Bois-Critchley proposal.
-Herremans, "who had been worked on by van Vredenburch for two days," according to du Bois, criticized the plan for sharply limiting Dutch sovereignty prior to the establishment of the USI and reiterated his belief that the GOC should make no suggestions until the conclusion of the Hatta-
+Herremans, "who had been worked on by van Vredenburch for two days," according to du Bois, criticized the plan for sharply limiting Dutch sovereignty prior to the establishment of the USI and reiterated his belief that the GOC should make no suggestions until the conclusion of the Hattavan Mook discussions.
+When questioned by his GOC colleagues, Herremans disagreed "with practically every fundamental principle" in the proposal, wrote du Bois.
+"After protracted discussions," Critchley reported to External Affairs, "it became evident that there was no possibility of reaching agreement, and Dubois and I announced our intention of submitting the plan to the parties in the form of a working paper of our two delegations."